operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/advanced-topics.md

 #### Internal Resources

-A typical example of correct resource cleanup is the [Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/) implementation.
+A typical example of correct resource cleanup is the [Jobs][jobs] implementation.
 When a Job is created, one or multiple Pods are created as child resources.
 When a Job is deleted, the associated Pods are deleted as well.
 This is a very common pattern easily achieved by setting an owner reference from the parent (Job) to the child (Pod) object.
 Here is a code snippet for doing so, where "r" is the reconcilier and "ctrl" the controller-runtime library:

 ```go
 ctrl.SetControllerReference(job, pod, r.Scheme)
 ```

 Note that the default behavior for cascading deletion is background propagation, meaning deletion requests for child objects occur after the request to delete the parent object.
-[This Kubernetes doc](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/) provides alternative deletion types.
+[This Kubernetes doc][garbage_collection] provides alternative deletion types.

 #### External Resources

 Sometimes external resources or resources that are not owned by a custom resource, those across namespaces for example, need to be cleaned up when the parent resource is deleted.
-In that case [Finalizers](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#finalizers) can be leveraged.
+In that case [Finalizers][finalizers] can be leveraged.
 A deletion request for an object with a finalizer becomes an update during which a deletion timestamp is set; the object is not deleted while the finalizer is present.
 The reconciliation loop of the custom resource's controller will then need to check whether a the deletion timestamp is set, perform the external cleanup operation(s), then remove the finalizer to allow garbage collection of the object.
 Multiple finalizers may be present on an object, each with a key that should indicate what external resources require deletion by the controller.

 The following is a snippet from a theoretical controller file `controllers/memcached_controller.go` that implements a finalizer handler: